Documentation Index

 How it keeps your books current

-The financial steps post to the General Ledger for you: receiving goods records the inventory and the payable, matching the invoice firms it up, and paying clears the payable and reduces cash.
+The financial steps post to the General Ledger for you: receiving goods records the inventory and the payable accrual, matching the invoice firms it up into the payable, and paying clears the payable and reduces the bank account.
 Because each step generates its own double-entry journal, your books stay in sync with the procurement activity without anyone writing a manual journal entry.
-Voiding a PO reverses the entries it created.
+Voiding a PO — or voiding a matched invoice — reverses the entries it created.

 Permissions

-The lifecycle actions are permission-controlled — creating and editing POs, approving, receiving, matching invoices, and posting payments are each gated, so the right people handle each step.
-If an action is unavailable to you, ask an administrator.
+The lifecycle actions are permission-controlled — creating and editing POs, approving, sending, receiving (and undoing receipts), matching invoices, voiding, archiving, and posting payments are each gated separately, so the right people handle each step.
+A grayed-out menu item with a "You don't have permission" tooltip means exactly that — ask an administrator.

 Common questions

 Where do received items go?
 Into the Inventory tab.
-Receiving on a PO increases on-hand stock.
+Receiving on a PO increases on-hand stock at the receiving location.

 Do I need to make journal entries?
 No — the General Ledger postings happen automatically as you receive, match, and pay.